 The disk is so deeply embedded in the black hole’s intense gravitational field that the light from the gas disk is modified, according to Einstein’s theories of relativity, giving astronomers a unique look at the dynamic processes close to a black hole.

 Hubble clocked material whirling around the black hole as moving at more than 10% of the speed of light.
-At those extreme velocities, the gas appears to brighten as it travels toward Earth on one side, and dims as it speeds away from our planet on the other side (an effect called relativistic beaming).
-Hubble’s observations also show that the gas is so entrenched in the gravitational well the light is struggling to climb out, and therefore appears stretched to redder wavelengths.
+At those extreme velocities, the gas appears to brighten as it travels toward Earth on one side and dims as it speeds away from our planet on the other side (an effect called relativistic beaming).
+Hubble’s observations also show that the gas is so entrenched in the gravitational well that the light is struggling to climb out, and therefore appears stretched to redder wavelengths.
 The black hole’s mass is around 250 million Suns.

 The researchers used Hubble’s Space Telescope Imaging Spectrograph (STIS) to observe matter swirling deep inside the disk.
 A spectrograph is a diagnostic tool that divides light from an object into its many individual wavelengths to determine its speed, temperature, and other characteristics at a very high precision.
 The astronomers needed STIS’s sharp resolution to isolate the faint light from the black-hole region and block out contaminating starlight.